realbigplugins/client-dash/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

-3. Configure settings by going to Settings - >Client Dash
+3. Configure settings by going to Client Dash -> Settings

 == Screenshots ==

-1. The new wp-admin dashboard.
-This is your new landing page.
-You can customize visibility of each item based on the role.

-2. The display customization page for the core Client Dash pages and their content.
-You can customize who sees what with ease (including custom roles)!

-3. Client Dash offers the ability to completely take control of the default WordPress Administration Menu (on the left of the admin screen).
-It's the menu system that we all have come to know and love.

-4. You can customize the default icons used in Client Dash with this beautiful icon selector (supports all WordPress standard Dashicons).

-5. Webmasters have the ability to add a custom section that can be customized to fit any companies needs.

-6. Take control over the dashboard with the new dashboard widget customizer!
-It uses the WordPress Widget API, so you'll feel right at home.

-7. Client Dash has a few addons available, and many more to come!
+1. Your Dashboard with the Client Dash Dashboard Widgets enabled.

+2. The Client Dash Customize Admin Tool.

+3. Using the Customize Admin Tool to customize the Admin Menu.

+4. Using the Customize Admin Tool to customize the Admin Dashboard.

+5. Customizing your custom Admin Page.

 == Changelog ==